adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 ### Create a Table Controller

-Visual Studio with the Azure SDK provides some help in creating a table controller.
+Visual Studio for Windows (with the Azure SDK) provides some help in creating a table controller.
 Right-click on the **Controllers** node and select **Add** -> **Controller...**.

 ![][new-controller-1]

-The Azure SDK provides scaffolding for a new table controller.
+Visual Studio provides scaffolding for a new table controller.
 Select it and then click on **Add**.

 ![][new-controller-2]

 The dialog asks for the model (which is actually a DTO) and the data context (which is already created).
 Once you select the model, the controller name is created for you.
 You can change it if you like, but it's common practice to not do this.

 Once the scaffolding is finished, you can look at your newly created table controller.
 We do want to do one change.
 We want to enable soft delete so that our table controller supports offline sync scenarios properly.
 To do this, go into the `Initialize()` method and change the constructor of the `EntityDomainManager`.
 The completed table controller looks like this:

 ```csharp
 using System.Linq;